Foreseeability in Maryland Tort Cases

 Because the patient stole a state truck where the keys had been left in the vehicle, the Plaintiff's Maryland accident lawyer also argued that the negligence of state was a proximate foreseeable cause of Plaintiff's injuries in the car accident.
 The court agreed that leaving the keys in the car was negligent and that it was foreseeable that the car would be stolen.
 But the court disagreed with the Plaintiff's lawyer's assertion that a car accident was a foreseeable consequence of this negligence.
 Accordingly, the court affirmed the trial judge's ruling in favor of the defendant.Take Home Message for Maryland Personal Injury Lawyers and the Accident Victims

 Our attorneys recently had a similar type of auto accident with State Farm.
-A group of friends were leaving a meeting and one gentleman got his car, drove in front of the building were the meeting occurred, and ran into the building to get a soft drink.
+A group of friends left a meeting.
+One gentleman got his car, drove in front of the building where the meeting occurred, and ran into the building to get a soft drink.
 His friend, playing a practical joke, jumped into the car to hide it from his friend so that he would think it was stolen.
 Of course, he did it quickly and ran over our client who suffered a herniated disc in her neck.
 Like the personal injury lawyer in that case, we brought a claim against both the driver and the man who left his keys in the car.
 Although foreseeability was arguable, after we filed suit, State Farm settled the case anyway for the policy limits.

-Maryland lawyers must be on the look out for defense lawyers who are manufacturing a "scope of liability" problem where one does not exist by claiming that the type of injury was not foreseeable.
-Citing the principles articulated by the court in this case would defeat such an effort in Maryland.
+Maryland lawyers must be on the lookout for defense lawyers who are manufacturing a "scope of liability" problem where one does not exist by claiming that the type of injury was not foreseeable.
+Citing the principles articulated by the court would defeat such an effort in Maryland.

 If a case is a true "scope of liability" problem, however, a plaintiff's injury lawyer must show that plaintiff was a member of a class of persons entitled to protection from the defendant's negligent conduct.